OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 [why is the merge total different from the alignment total?]

-_aligned tip_: There is already a union node for the given source node, so the source node is not copied.
-The only action is to record an additional source for the union node, and to copy any extinct flag.
+_aligned tip_: There is already a workspace node for the given source node, so the source node is not copied.
+The only action is to record an additional source for the workspace node, and to copy any extinct flag.

 _aligned internal node_: Similarly.

-_new tip_: There were no candidates for aligning the source node, so a new node (a tip) is added to the union taxonomy.
+_new tip_: There were no candidates for aligning the source node, so a new node (a tip) is added to the workspace.

 _new tip (polysemous)_: Same as _new tip_ but in copying the node, a
 polysemy is created.